 Form 1040X is the IRS form you file for an amended tax return.
 It’s mostly similar to the standard Form 1040, with an added space to explain why you’re filing an amended return.

-Checking the status once you file an amended tax return
+Checking your amended tax return status

 It’s important to be aware that you cannot file Form 1040X online; you must mail in the amended tax return.
 The IRS states that it can take up to three weeks for the amended return to even appear in their system.
 Then they say it can take up to 16 weeks to process the amended return.
 However, due to the pandemic, the processing time is closer to 6 months or more.